DudeLogic/angular-test-app/README.md

 # TourOfHeroes

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.6.
+* This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.6.
+* It's just a test app, that features a basic start to angular, routing with lazy loading and localization using `ngx-translate`

 ## Development server